abtris/www.prskavec.net/content/authors/abtris/_index.md

 - []
 ---

-I'm developer and engineer that are focus on site reliability and all about it.
-I like backend programming in Golang and Node.JS.
+I’m a software engineer focused on site reliability and product development (SaaS, PaaS or IaaS).
+I like backend programming in Go and NodeJS.

-I'm improving processes and workflows about oncall, monitoring and development in general.
+I’m improving processes and workflows about oncall, monitoring, and development in general.

-Site reliability and how lead engineers to get better reliability is my daily work.
+My daily work is Site reliability engineering and helping engineers to get better reliability.